Compton Bay/The Sun Inn

 It’s a pleasant walk down and a gentle climb back up, until you get to the steep bit at the top.
 You’ll be looking forward to a drink at the nearby Buddle Inn by this point by the open fire in the bar.

 Tennyson’s Monument/The Highdown Inn

-Wild and windy or cold and clear, the walk from Freshwater Bay up to Tennyson’s Monument is one you mustn’t miss on a visit to the Isle of Wight.
+Another Isle of Wight walking route to do when wild and windy or cold and clear, the walk from Freshwater Bay up to Tennyson’s Monument is one you mustn’t miss on a visit to the Island.
 You can imagine Tennyson himself tramping across the cliff tops wearing his long black cape and big brimmed hat as this was one of his most favourite places to roam.